Apply online for an entity amendment of a marijuana business license

 An entity amendment update must be submitted for:

-• The removal of an owner licensee
+• The removal of a controlling beneficial owner.

-• A change of legal name
+• A change of legal name.

-• A change of entity type
+• A change of entity type.

 Step 1.Watch our online training videos

 Our online training videos provide helpful and detailed overviews of the application processes.
-Online training videos for marijuana licenses are on our Online Training Videos webpage.
-The training videos show how to register for an account, how to complete Licensed Establishment and Entity Registration records, and how to apply for new business licenses or amendments.
+Online training videos for marijuana licenses are on our online training videos webpage.
+The training videos show how to register for an account, how to complete licensed establishment and entity registration records, and how to apply for new business licenses or amendments.

 Step 2.Log in to your online account